Content

 1.

-Identify the literary structure of the Old Testament, its narrative story line, key persons, institutions, events, and theological themes.
+Identify the literary structure of the Old Testament, its narrative story line, key persons, institutions, events, and theological concepts.

 2.

-Use biblical commentaries and dictionaries to summarize theological concepts, persons, and historical events related to the Old Testament.
+Use biblical introductions, dictionaries, and commentaries to describe theological concepts, persons, and events related to the Old Testament.

 3.

-Undertake basic exegesis of Old Testament texts using appropriate methods and secondary literature.
+Undertake basic exegesis of Old Testament texts using appropriate methodology and secondary literature.

 4.

-Describe Old Testament theological themes and explain their development in New Testament literature and their relevance to contemporary society and the church.
+Summarize Old Testament theological concepts and explain their relevance to contemporary society and the church.

 Pedagogy

-Classes consist of interactive lectures, reading and analysing biblical texts, as well as discussions and seminars (in each case, presented in modes appropriate for face-to-face or online learning contexts)
+Classes consist of interactive lectures, reading and analysing biblical texts, as well as discussions and seminars (in each case, presented in modes appropriate for face-to-face, online, or intensive learning contexts).

 Indicative Bibliography

 • Barton, John, and Julia Bowden.
 The Original Story: God, Israel and the World.
-Grand Rapids, MI: Eerdmans, 2005.
+Grand Rapids: Eerdmans, 2005.

 • Bergant, Dianne.
 Scripture: History and Interpretation.
 Engaging Theology: Catholic Perspectives.
-Collegeville, MN: Liturgical Press, 2008.
+Collegeville: Liturgical Press, 2008.

 • Carr, David M. An Introduction to the Old Testament: Sacred Texts and Imperial Contexts of the Hebrew Bible.
 Chichester: Wiley-Blackwell, 2010.